Assisted Living vs. Nursing Home

 If a nursing home adheres to national and state licensing requirements, Medicare or Medicaid will usually cover it.
 Original Medicare covers up to 100 days of skilled nursing coverage, and Medicare Advantage offers supplementary nursing home care coverage.
 Medicaid's website also has resources for comparing nursing homes and exploring coverage options.
 Our nursing home costs guide offers more details on ways to pay for nursing home care.

-Picking the place where you’ll be happiest is an important decision.
-It’s also one that you shouldn’t make alone.
-Talk to your family, your doctors, the staff, and other residents at places you’re considering.
-As you think about your options, remember that you’ll be happiest where you feel the most comfortable, safe, and well taken care of.
+Picking the place where you'll be happiest is a critical decision.
+It's also one that you shouldn't have to make alone.
+Talk to your family, doctors, the staff, and other residents at places you're considering.
+As you think about your options, remember that you'll be happiest where you feel most comfortable, safe, and well taken care of.

 Citations